 Configure the Audience to "Internal" and set the contact information to your pdx.edu address.
 Agree to the user data policy and create the project configuration.
 Navigate to the "Data Access" portion of the console shown below and click on "Add or remove scopes"

-Select Google Drive API from the list and click on "Update".
+Select the permissions to allow full access to your Google Drive files and click on "Update".

 Next, navigate to the Clients tab and create a client.
 Configure it as a "Desktop application" and name it "MCP client".
 When the client has been created, download its associated JSON file that will include its Client ID and secret.